 Author: Agen Riga, Project Leader

-The Comprehensive Rural Community Development Project in Liangshan Yi Autonomous Prefecture, Sichuan Province is funded by the Federation for Associations Connected to The International Humana People to People Movement (Switzerland) Sichuan Representative Office in association with the Bureau of Poverty Alleviation and Immigration of Butuo County.
-The project covers 462 households and 1802 villagers of Shougu Village and Luo’en Village of Le’an Township, Butuo County, and will execute the development model of "Foundation + Government + Commonweal Organization" to take part in the national precise poverty alleviation program and improve income and living quality of local villagers.
+Comprehensive Rural Community Development Project in Liangshan Yi Autonomous Prefecture, Sichuan Province is funded by Kadoorie Charitable Foundation and launched by the Sichuan Representative Office of the Federation for Associations connected to the International Humana People to People Movement (Switzerland) in association with the Bureau of Poverty Alleviation and Immigration of Butuo County.
+The project covers 462 households and 1802 villagers of Shougu Village and Luo’en Village of Le’an Township, Butuo County, and will practice the development model of “Foundation + Government + Commonweal Organization” to take part in accurate poverty alleviation and improve income and living quality of local villagers.

 This article only represents the views of the author and not the views or positions of the donor.